-1.1 Please provide a narrative below describing how data was used from a comprehensive needs assessment of the entire school to identify the needs of all children, particularly those who are failing, or are at-risk of failing to meet State academic standards, and how this analysis was used to plan curriculum, instruction and assessment decisions.
+Please provide a narrative below describing how data was used from a comprehensive needs assessment of the entire school to identify the needs of all children, particularly those who are failing, or are at-risk of failing to meet State academic standards, and how this analysis was used to plan curriculum, instruction and assessment decisions.

 Disaggregated student data is compiled to identify areas for concentration of effort.
 The disaggregated data includes the following areas: gender, ethnicity, special education, socio-economic status, English Language Learners, migrant, mobility, and drop-out information.
 The district schedules and conducts a conference (inservice day) after assessments have been administered, wherein, teachers and administrators partake in discussion regarding curriculum enhancement in accordance with student performance trend lines.
 Teachers are encouraged to reflect upon curriculum enhancement not only during those in-service days, but also during periodic school improvement meetings, where they also review current assessment data and discuss ways to help 'at-risk' students obtain greater academic success.
-Allen Consolidated Schools uses AIMSweb to progress monitor students in 7th-9th grades.
+Allen Consolidated Schools uses AIMSweb to progress monitor all kindergarten through 6th grade students.
 AIMSweb has been incorporated into Allen's Response to Intervention (RtI/MTSS) efforts.
-Benchmark screening and progress monitor results are valued at Student Assistance Team (SAT) meetings.
-Allen currently uses AIMSweb to progress monitor students receiving interventions for reading skills, and math computation and concepts.
-Students in grades 7th -10th grade are assessed three times a year-fall, winter, and spring in MAPs assessments.
-These results are used in cooperation with Aims web results to determine which students receive interventions.
-Within a week after each benchmark assessment, the Title teacher and principals meet with each classroom teacher to discuss students who fell below benchmark and if interventions are necessary.
+Benchmark screening and progress monitor results are discussed at Student Assistance Team (SAT/RTI) meetings.
+Allen currently uses AIMSweb to progress monitor early literacy/numeracy skills, reading fluency and comprehension, and math computation and concepts.
+All kindergarten through 6th grade students are assessed three times a year-fall, winter, and spring.
+Within a week after each benchmark assessment, the Title teacher and principal meet with each classroom teacher to discuss students who fell below benchmark and if interventions are necessary.
 All students who fall in the 'monitor', 'strategic', 'at-risk', and 'deficit' ranges are progress monitored weekly to ensure academic progress is being made toward the benchmark target.
 Students who fall in the 'strategic', 'at-risk', and 'deficit' ranges are considered for interventions.
 In addition to AIMSweb data, the three also look at MAP and NeSA data as well as teacher norm-referenced tests to determine which students may benefit from interventions.
 Students who are on IEP's (Individualized Education Plans) receive interventions in the Special Education room.
 All other students who need interventions receive them in the Title room.
-Forty-five minute intervention blocks are scheduled for every classroom, kindergarten through 8th grade, and do not overlap with core instructional time.
-Reading/language arts interventions last 20 minutes, while math interventions last 20 minutes.
-The secondary Student Assistance Team meets twice a month to review students failing courses and to determine if sufficient progress is being made.
-If the student is making little progress, the current intervention is changed.
-If interventions are deemed unsuccessful, the team discusses whether a Special Education evaluation is necessary to determine the student's needs.
-NeSA and MAP results are also used during school improvement meetings to determine whether curriculum changes are necessary.
+Forty-five minute intervention blocks are scheduled for every classroom, kindergarten through 6th grade, and do not overlap with core instructional time.
+Reading interventions last 22 minutes, while math interventions last 22 minutes.
+The elementary Student Assistance Team meets at the 4th week data point, 7th week data point, 10th week data point, and 14th week data point marks to discuss current interventions that are being used and the need to either keep the intervention, change the intervention, or dismiss the student from the intervention.
+NSCAS and MAP results are also used during school improvement meetings to determine whether curriculum changes are necessary.
 Teachers also meet on in-service days to discuss curriculum alignment in correlation with standards and how classroom instruction can assist students in meeting standards.

-The most recent means of assessing needs include reviewing student performance on NeSA, MAP, and AIMs Web assessments.
-Additionally, norm-referenced tests, as administered by individual classroom teachers are reviewed The ELPA is administered to English Language Learners, as necessary.
-Our 'evidence' folder includes Allen's 'State of the Schools Report', which depicts the district's attendance, drop-out, and mobility data.
-Students wishing to attend college take the ACT assessment.
+The most recent means of assessing needs include reviewing student performance on NSCAS, MAPs, and AIMs Web assessments.
+Additionally, norm-referenced tests, as administered by individual classroom teachers are reviewed.
+The ELPA-21 is administered to English Language Learners, as necessary.

-NSCAS-Is the state's standardized testing system that every school in the state is required to complete.
-The NSCAS tests provide teachers, students, and parents with an accurate assessment of student progress in mastering basic skills based on Nebraska's Reading and Math Standards.
+NSCAS-Nebraska State Accountability (NSCAS) is the state's standardized testing system that every school in the state is required to complete.
+The NeSA tests provide teachers, students, and parents with an accurate assessment of student progress in mastering basic skills based on Nebraska's Reading and Math Standards.
+Students complete assessments in Reading, Math, and Science.